adamcrayton/TruthSeeker_CS597/README.md

 # Truthseeker

-This is a project done by Akash and Akshai.
+This is a project done by Adam Crayton and Jeremiah Robinson.

-TODO: Need to implement code
+Paper is attached here: